jtyler-dev/job-queue-project/README.md

 #Setup
 - npm install
+- Change config.json to be the way you want it
-- start up mongoDB (mongod --dbpath ./data/db/)
+- start up mongoDB (EX: mongod --dbpath ./data/db/)
-- start up redis (redis-server)
+- start up redis (EX: redis-server)
 - start the node application (node server.js)

 #Config Options
-reddis -
-redisConfig :{
+- 'mongoDbUrl' - Where the app tries to connect to the db. defaults to "mongodb://localhost/jobsQueue"
+- 'port' - change what port the app is run on: Default is 8080
+- 'redisConfig' - Object that contains redis config. example config would look like this 'redisConfig :{
     redis: {
         port: 1234,
         host: '10.0.50.20',